-BCG is FDA-approved for early stage bladder cancer.
+BCG is used to treat early stage bladder cancer.
 It is a liquid put into the bladder through a catheter.
-The body’s immune system cells are attracted to the bladder and activated by BCG, which in turn affects the bladder cancer cells.
+BCG attracts the body’s immune system cells to the bladder, where they can attack the bladder cancer cells.
 Treatment with BCG can cause symptoms that are like having the flu, such as fever, chills, and fatigue.
 It can also cause a burning feeling in the bladder.

 BCG can also be used to treat some melanoma skin cancers by injecting it directly into the tumors.

-Imiquimod (Zyclara®) is a drug that, when applied as a cream, stimulates a local immune response against skin cancer cells.
-It is used to treat some very early stage skin cancers (or pre-cancers), especially if they are on sensitive areas such as on the face.
+Imiquimod (Zyclara®) is a drug that is applied to the skin as a cream.
+It stimulates a local immune response against skin cancer cells.
+It is used to treat some very early stage skin cancers (or pre-cancers), especially if they are in sensitive areas such as on the face.

 The cream is applied anywhere from once a day to twice a week for several months.
 Some people have serious skin reactions to this drug.